Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Preliminaries on self-similar fragmentations and trees

 \subsubsection{Continuum fragmentation trees}

-Let $(\Pi(t),t\geq 0)$ be the self-similar fragmentation process with index $-\gamma<0$ and dislocation measure $\nu$.
-The formation of dust property alluded to in Section \ref{sec:self-simil-fragm} amounts to the fact that almost-surely, there exists some time $t_0>0$ such that $\Pi(t)=\mathbbm{I}_\N$ for every $t\geq t_0$.
-Consequently, the construction of the previous paragraph applies with $C=\N$, and allows to construct a family of $\R$-trees indexed by finite subsets $B\subset \N$.
-Recall that a tree $\theta\in\bTheta$ has been identified with $\TT(\theta)\in\Tw$.
-These $\R$-trees have finitely many leaves that are naturally indexed by elements of $B$.
-Moreover, they satisfy an obvious consistency property, meaning that taking the subtree spanned by the root and the leaves indexed by $B'\subset B$ yields an $\R$-tree with same law as $\mathcal{R}_{B'}$.
-This is the key to the definition of the fragmentation tree $\TT_{\gamma,\nu}$.
+Let $(\Pi(t),t\geq0)$ be the self-similar fragmentation process with index $-\gamma<0$ and dislocation measure $\nu$.
+The formation of dust property alluded to in Section~\ref{sec:self-simil-fragm} amounts to the fact that almost surely, there exists some time $t_0>0$ such that $\Pi(t)=\mathbb{I}_\N$ for every $t\geq t_0$.
+Consequently, the construction of the previous paragraph applies with $C=\N$, and allows us to construct a family of $\R$-trees